Spotlight Report 1: Responsible Innovation- Designing Schools for Tomorrow's Learners

 There is now a growing body of research that focuses on the complex relationships between physical spaces, educational practices and learning.
 Despite widespread agreement that innovative learning environments can support better learning outcomes and increased well-being for staff and students, newly designed schools do not always realise these desired outcomes.

-This paper draws on empirical findings from recent international research that includes the perspectives and the experiences of those who design and use these learning environments.
+This report draws on empirical findings from recent international research that includes the perspectives and the experiences of those who design and use these learning environments.
 We apply the four dimensions of a Responsible Innovation Framework developed by Stilgoe, Owen and Macnaghten – anticipation, reflexivity, inclusion and responsiveness – to gain a more specific understanding of what Responsible Innovation in school design might involve and identify what might help to guide future innovation.

 Our analysis shows that embedding professional learning, evidence and participatory practices in the innovation processes are important for engaging users in the design and can support successful transition and occupancy of innovative environments in schools.
 Flexibility and school autonomy are key for adapting designs for occupation and for sustainability in diverse contexts.
 Our analysis also confirms the importance of transparent values-based decision frameworks for aligning education agendas with school designs and educational practices.
 Most importantly, it is clear that the effectiveness of innovative learning environments depends on effective leadership.
 Leaders who are committed to creating effective and equitable school environments must continually refine and improve practices, building professional capacity in their team and improving their own leadership capabilities.